Category: Company News

 A People-Oriented Approach

-Westgrove Group is people-oriented; our colleagues are at the centre of everything we do and our ESG strategy is no different.
+Westgrove Group is people-centric; our colleagues are at the centre of everything we do and our ESG strategy is no different.
 Our work starts with talking to people, listening, raising awareness of what is possible and empowering our colleagues to take action.

 Environmental impact